SMART Goals: Meaning, Examples, Template and How to Write Them

 Time bound

-This type of smart goal therefore has a clear starting time and a clear end target date.
+Time bound is especially important for short-term objectives.
+It is sometimes confused with measurable, but the difference is clear: time bound refers to the period available to reach the goal.
+This type of SMART goal therefore has a clear start date and a clear end date.
 A very tight deadline on the other hand has a demotivating effect and is therefore not acceptable.

-SMART goals for personal development
+Examples of SMART goals for personal development

 Many people set themselves all kinds of goals in their personal lives.
 More peace and quiet, a healthier lifestyle, reading more, learning to say no more effectively.
 Often, these remain nothing more than good intentions.
 The step towards concrete behavior is missing.
 SMART goals help to bridge that gap.
 By formulating very precisely what is going to change, development becomes easier to plan and also truly measurable.